neilhwatson/delta_reporting/README.md

 Delta Reporting is a central server compliance log that uses CFEngine.

-Copyright (C) 2013 Evolve Thinking http://evolvethinking.com
+Copyright (C) 2016 Neil H. Watson http://watson-wilson.ca

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by